dilolabs/buildpack-vips/README.md

-heroku-buildpack-vips
+scalingo-buildpack-vips
 =====================

+heroku-buildpack-vips modified to work on scalingo-20 stack.

+---

-A VIPS buildpack for the modern Heroku / Scalingo stacks.
-This stack supports the following stacks:
+A VIPS buildpack for the modern Heroku stacks.
+This stack supports the following
+stacks:

 - heroku-16
 - heroku-18
 - heroku-20
-- scalingo-20

 If you have problems on any of these stacks, or if a new stack comes out that is unsupported, please file an issue.